crossprogramming/crossprogramming.github.io/_posts/2018-05-12-controlling-service-startup-order-in-docker-compose.md

 <h2 id="bonus">Bonus</h2>

-While working on the Java console application, I have encountered several challenges and I thought I should also mention them here, along with their solutions, as this may help others.
+While working on the Java console application, I have encountered several challenges and I thought I should also mention them here, along with their solutions, as this may help others too.

 <h3 id="maven_assembly_plugin">Maven Assembly plugin</h3>

 Adding a dependency in a Maven pom.xml file is ~~trivial~~[well documented](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies), but then you need to ensure that the dependency JAR file(s) will be correctly packaged with your console application.
 One way of packing all files in one JAR is using [Maven Assembly plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) and use its [assembly:single](http://maven.apache.org/plugins/maven-assembly-plugin/single-mojo.html) goal, like I [did](https://github.com/satrapu/jdbc-with-docker/blob/master/pom.xml#L31).
-Running this goal will create an *jdbc-with-docker-jar-with-dependencies.jar* file under the *./target* folder instead if the usual *jdbc-with-docker.jar*, that's why I'm [renaming](https://github.com/satrapu/jdbc-with-docker/blob/master/Dockerfile-jdbc-with-docker-console-runner#L5) the JAR file inside the Dockerfile using a shorter name.
+Running this goal will create an *jdbc-with-docker-jar-with-dependencies.jar* file under the *./target* folder instead if the usual *jdbc-with-docker.jar*, that's why I'm [renaming](https://github.com/satrapu/jdbc-with-docker/blob/master/Dockerfile-jdbc-with-docker-console-runner#L5) the JAR file inside the Dockerfile to a shorter name.

 <h3 id="debug_dockerized_java_app">Debug dockerized Java application</h3>

-Debugging a Java process means launching the process with several debugging related [parameters](https://docs.oracle.com/javase/8/docs/technotes/guides/jpda/conninv.html#Invocation.
+Debugging a Java process means launching the process with several debugging related [parameters](https://docs.oracle.com/javase/8/docs/technotes/guides/jpda/conninv.html#Invocation).
 Two of these parameters are crucial for debugging:
 * *address*, representing the port where the JVM listens for a debugger; the same port must be configured on IDE side when starting the debug session
 * *suspend*, which specifies whether the JVM should block and wait until a debugger is attached